TechItAllServices/TechItAllServices-Main/protocols/code_protocols.md

 Note: Downloading is discouraged.
 Online games/play permitted.
 Websites are permitted.

-## Code Yellow - Unauthorized Access Attempt
+## Code Yellow - Hold and Secure Protocol
+Level: 3

 Indicates an attempt to breach server access.